African All Stars Transfer News and Rumours: Goztepe interested in Andre Ayew deal | Goal.com

 Goztepe have held positive preliminary transfer talks with representatives of Swansea City captain Andre Ayew, according to Fotomac.

-The 20-year-old has been one of the outstanding players in Steve Cooper's side this campaign with six goals with 14 appearances in the Championship.
+The 30-year-old has been one of the outstanding players in Steve Cooper's side this campaign with six goals with 14 appearances in the Championship.

 Ayew spent the 2018-19 season in the Turkish Super Lig with Fenerbahce where he scored five goals after 29 games during his loan stint from Swansea.